FAQ for Webhooks

 • Check that your servers are up and running.

-• Check the webhook log, available in the Webhooks page of the Wix Dev Center.
+• Check the webhook log, available in the Webhooks page of your app's dashboard.

 Why am I receiving webhooks out of order/duplicates?